TorKlingberg/isbn_hyphenate/README.md

 If the correct hyphen positions cannot be determined, an `IsbnUnableToHyphenateError` exception is raised.
 This can mean that the input ISBN is wrong, or it is in a range that is not yet in the known list.

-`isbn_hyphenate` is compatible with both Python 2 and 3.

 To update the prefix list:
 1. Download a new RangeMessage.xml file from https://www.isbn-international.org/range_file_generation